Robert R. Fenichel

 Family Matters

-I have for several years maintained a small database to keep track of who is who in our old photographs, many of them showing remote members of my family or that of my late wife, Emily S. Fenichel.
-In September 2005, I heard from the first time from Ronald James Rosenthal, who turns out to be my second cousin once removed.
-He has been zealously collecting a genealogy of our family, and he called to obtain a little information and, graciously, to provide a great deal more.
-He continues to provide additional information from time to time.
+I have for several years maintained a database to keep track of who is who in our old photographs, many of them showing remote members of my family or that of my first wife, Emily S. Fenichel.
+In September 2005, I heard for the first time from Ronald James Rosenthal, who turns out to be my second cousin once removed.
+He had been zealously collecting a genealogy of our family, and he called to obtain a little information and, graciously, to provide a great deal more.

 No single chart contains all of the kinship data available in my current database.
-Each chart extends only to the ancestors or descendants of a single person or couple, with incidental spouses included non-recursively.
-For example, no single chart includes both my sister's sons and my sister-in-law's daughter.
+Each chart extends only to the ancestors or descendants of a single person, with spouses and siblings included non-recursively.
+For example, no single chart includes both my sister's sons and any of my sisters-in-law's daughters.
 Some of the data (e.g., most of the data obtained from the Berman charts) will not be represented here, but I'd be happy to exchange the data with interested people, and/or to install links to charts that they may choose to maintain on their own pages.

 The charts now available are